Soak-Off Gel Polish & General FAQ’s

 How do you prevent gel polish “shrinkage”?

-My solution for this problem is to apply the color onto one or two nails and then put them in my lamp for a few seconds to give them a partial cure, also known as flash curing.
-It stops the shrinkage while I apply color to the rest of my nails.
+Some polishes will still shrink regardless.
+My solution to this problem is to apply the color onto one or two nails and then put them in my lamp for just a few seconds to give them a partial cure, also known as flash curing.
+It makes the polish stay in place while I apply color to the rest of my nails.
 Once I have all of my nails polished I cure them all for the full length of time.

 How do you work with gel polishes that are thick and tend to “wrinkle” when curing?

 Some of the highly pigmented gel polishes are thicker and will sometimes wrinkle when you cure them.
 With these polishes you need to apply very thin coats.
 Try warming your polish before using it by placing the bottle in warm water before using it.
 You can also use a gel polish thinner to make the consistency a little thinner and easier to apply.
 I have done this with a few of the wrinklers and it helped a lot.
 Here are links to a few gel polish thinners: LaRosa, Gelos (from Lechat), Glam & Glits thinner

 Can acetone be used to thin gel polish?

 No. Gel polish has has a special formula that allows it to cure with UV light technology.
 I recommend using a thinner that is made specifically for gel polishes.
 See the links above.

 Can I mix and match gel polish brands (ie, use Gelish foundation and TIO with another brand of color)?